brendanjcrowe/game_of_life/README.md

 3. The "fortify" action makes a cell more protected:
    - It can survive with one more neighbor than usual (4 instead of 3)
    - It can survive with one less neighbor than usual (1 instead of 2)

+#### Evolutionary Game Theory

+This mode introduces competing agent policies that evolve over time:

+- `--use-policies`: Enable evolutionary dynamics with different agent policies
+- `--random-growth-ratio R`: Set the relative ratio of Random Growth policy (default: 1.0)
+- `--always-fortify-ratio R`: Set the relative ratio of Always Fortify policy (default: 1.0)
+- `--adaptive-ratio R`: Set the relative ratio of Adaptive policy (default: 1.0)

+##### Agent Policies

+1. **Random Growth (Red)**:
+   - Randomly grow into a neighboring unoccupied space
+   - If no unoccupied spaces, then fortify

+2. **Always Fortify (Blue)**:
+   - Always fortify regardless of surroundings

+3. **Adaptive (Green)**:
+   - If the agent has 2 or 3 neighbors, fortify for stability
+   - Otherwise, grow into a random unoccupied space

+##### Evolution Mechanism

+When new cells are born, they inherit a policy from their parent cells:
+- The probability of inheriting a particular policy is proportional to the representation of that policy among neighboring parent cells
+- This creates an evolutionary dynamic where more successful policies gradually become more common

 ### Pattern Options